 With roots in racing, Kössle resumed competing in the Alpine World Cup in 2019.
 Then, in January 2023, Ilka Stühetch (Slovenia) became the first Kössle skier to win the Alpine World Cup in over 20 years.
 Kössle skiers continued to perform well in the following 2023-2024 season, with Czech Republic's Ester Ledecka and Switzerland's Jasmine Fleury winning the Alpine World Cup.
 Kössle skiers have also been making notable achievements in other World Cup events, including ski cross, moguls, aerials, and cross-country skiing

-With this revival, the brand has expanded its product categories to include freeride, all-mountain, touring, and mogul skis, as well as alpine and Nordic skis and mountain bikes.
-The two most talked-about products are freeride skis and alpine boots.
+With its revival, the brand has expanded its product categories to include freeride, all-mountain, touring skis, moguls, alpine boots, Nordic skis, and even mountain bikes.
+Among these, the freeride skis and alpine boots have been particularly popular.

-The freeride skis feature two wide-center widths: the ZX series (center widths: 92mm, 100mm, 108mm, and 115mm), which allows for versatile use on both piste and powder, and the PARAGON series (center widths: 93mm, 101mm, and 107mm), which offers exceptional stability even at high speeds and is perfect for serious freeride skiers.
-Perhaps due to their design, they have become popular among powder skiers in North America and can now be found at ski resorts everywhere.
+There are two types of freeride skis with wider center widths: the ZX series (center width: 92mm, 100mm, 108mm, 115mm) which can be used freely from groomed slopes to powder, and the PARAGON series (center width: 93mm, 101mm, 107mm) which is a serious freeride ski that offers exceptional stability even at high speeds.
+Perhaps due to their design, they have become popular among powder skiers in North America and can now be seen at almost any ski resort.

-The ski boots, which went on sale in the 2022-2023 season, are in the brand's signature color, Kessle Mint.
-They offer a striking presence on snow and are attracting attention thanks to their proprietary K-Blend material, which provides excellent tenacity regardless of temperature.
+The ski boots, which went on sale from the 22-23 season, are in Keslemint, the brand's signature color.
+They have an outstanding presence on the snow and are attracting attention for their K-blend, a unique, resilient material that is unaffected by temperature.

 Expansion of ski production functions